Medically reviewed by Drugs.com. Last updated on Oct 7, 2022.

-A sacral dimple is an indentation, present at birth, in the skin on the lower back that is present at birth in some babies.
-It's usually located just above the crease between the buttocks.
-Most sacral dimples are harmless and don't require any treatment.
+A sacral dimple is an indentation or pit in the skin on the lower back that is present at birth in some babies.
+It's usually just above the crease between the buttocks.
+Most sacral dimples are harmless and don't need treatment.

-A sacral dimple is an indentation in the skin on the lower back — usually just above the crease between the buttocks.
+A sacral dimple is an indentation or pit in the skin on the lower back — usually just above the crease between the buttocks.
 Most sacral dimples are small and shallow.

 Rarely, sacral dimples are associated with a serious underlying abnormality of the spine or spinal cord.
 Examples include:

 - Spina bifida.
-A very mild form of this condition, called spina bifida occulta, occurs when the spine doesn't close properly around the spinal cord but the cord remains within the spinal canal.
+A very mild form of this condition, called spina bifida occulta, occurs when the spine doesn't close properly around the spinal cord, but the cord remains within the spinal canal.
 In most cases, spina bifida occulta causes no symptoms and doesn't need treatment.

 - Tethered cord syndrome.
 The spinal cord normally hangs freely within the spinal canal.
 Tethered cord syndrome is a disorder that occurs when tissue attached to the spinal cord limits its movements.
 Signs and symptoms may include weakness or numbness in the legs and bladder or bowel incontinence.

-Sacral dimples are present at birth and are evident during an infant's initial physical exam.
-In most cases, further testing is unnecessary.
-If the dimple is very large or is accompanied by a nearby tuft of hair, skin tag or certain types of skin discoloration, your doctor may suggest imaging tests to rule out spinal cord problems.
+A sacral dimple is diagnosed with a physical exam, usually during a baby's first exam.
+If the sacral dimple is large or appears with a nearby tuft of hair, skin tag or lump, or certain types of skin discoloration, your health care provider may suggest imaging tests to check for spinal cord problems.

 These tests may include:

 - Ultrasound.
-This noninvasive procedure uses high-frequency sound waves to produce images of structures of the body.
+This noninvasive procedure uses sound waves to produce images of structures of the body.

 - Magnetic resonance imaging (MRI).
-If more detail is needed, your doctor may recommend an MRI, which uses radio waves and a strong magnetic field to create cross-sectional images of the body.
+If more detail is needed, your health care provider may recommend an MRI, which uses radio waves and a strong magnetic field to create cross-sectional images of the body.
 This method requires medicine to prevent the child from moving during the scan.
 This is called sedation.

 Treatment is unnecessary for a simple sacral dimple.